code-with-amitk/Code-examples/DS_Questions/Algorithms/Dynamic_Programming/README.md

 ## [Dynamic Programming / Tabular Method / Caching LC Explore Cards](https://leetcode.com/explore/featured/card/dynamic-programming/630/an-introduction-to-dynamic-programming/4034/)
 <a name=i></a>
 ### Identifying DP Problem / DP Characteristics
-- _1. Overlapping subproblems:_ When subproblems is calculated again & again(overlapping subproblems) we cache those for future recursive calls.
-Eg: Fibonacci series
+- _1. Overlapping subproblems:_ Can this problem be divided into subproblems (ie Recursive Solution?)
 - _2. Optimal Substructure:_ an optimal solution can be formed from optimal solutions
 - Problem statement: min/max/longest/largest
   - Minimum cost, Maximum profit, No of ways, longest, Is it possible to reach a certain point etc